Timeline of reactions to the 2020 Hong Kong national security law (February 2021): Xia Baolong said that patriots ruling Hong Kong is the core of the one country, two systems policy

 Xia Baolong, vice chairman of the National Committee of the Chinese People's Political Consultative Conference and director of the Hong Kong and Macao Affairs Office, attended the online seminar of the National Hong Kong and Macau Research Association, setting the tone for the principle of "patriots ruling Hong Kong", indicating that Hong Kong's governance must be in the hands of patriots to fully and accurately implement the one country, two systems policy.
 He pointed out that the unprecedented chaos in Hong Kong was due to loopholes in the electoral system, which allowed anti-China chaos in Hong Kong to stir up troubles, and the principle of 'patriots ruling Hong Kong' could not be implemented.
 He also alleged that claiming to support one country, two systems while opposing the Chinese Communist Party (CCP) is 'contradictory'.
-Therefore, a number of 'patriots' standards are listed, including strict compliance with the Constitution of Mainland China and Hong Kong Basic Law, respect for Beijing's leading power, compliance with Hong Kong's actual conditions, implementation of an administrative leadership system, and sound institutional guarantees.
+Therefore, a number of 'patriots' standards are listed, including strict compliance with the Constitution of China and Hong Kong Basic Law, respect for Beijing's leading power, compliance with Hong Kong's actual conditions, implementation of an administrative leadership system, and sound institutional guarantees.
 He also mentioned the need to improve the relevant systems, especially the election system, to ensure that members of the administrative, legislative, and judicial bodies of the SAR and the heads of important statutory bodies are all true patriots and Hong Kong people.
 He also stated that it is the minimum standard for Hong Kong people to rule Hong Kong.
 Chief Executive Carrie Lam welcomed the speech by Xia and rejected concerns that the new guidelines would oppress voices of dissent, saying: "If we must use the word oppress, it's oppressing those who advocate Hong Kong independence, who attempted to push Hong Kong into the abyss of violence and those who forget their ancestry, do not recognise themselves as Chinese, who collude with foreign political organisations to destroy Hong Kong."

 Observers considered it possible that the definition of "patriot" would include a requirement on candidates for public office to embrace the rule of the Chinese Communist Party, as were reflected in comments by Hong Kong Secretary for Constitutional and Mainland Affairs Erick Tsang.
 They also noted that this would signify a departure from the position that had prevailed since a speech by Deng Xiaoping in 1984.

 The democrats believe that Xia's statement is to further tighten the election space for the democrats and deliberately design a controllable electoral system.